 Hydrology and hydrochemistry: Water is required for chemical alteration of rock to proceed.
 Chemistry of stream runoff would seem to be a straightforward means of measuring on-going chemical weathering processes.
 The picture is clouded somewhat by the fact that water flow paths contributing to runoff vary with changing discharge.
 Thus, interpreting chemical weathering from runoff involves analyzing watershed hydrology.
 The Gordon Gulch watershed in the Boulder Creek CZO provides an excellent laboratory in which to examine changing hydrologic conditions and their connection to hydrochemistry.
 The stream channel runs east-west, and thus the catchment is dominated by north and south-facing aspect hillslopes.
 At ~2500 m altitude in the Colorado Front Range, the differing energy balance on these pole and equator facing hillslopes translates into a difference in winter solar radiation of nearly a factor of 3 and consequently entirely different snow regimes (Anderson et al., 2014, Procedia Earth and Planetary Science).
 We have also found that water flowed rapidly through the soil matrix on north-facing slopes during snowmelt, while water flow was episodic and dominated by preferential flowpaths on south-facing slopes (Hinckley et al., 2014, Hydrol.
 Process.), and that heterogeneity continues to dominate hydrologic behaviors on both slopes during summer rains as well.
 Modeling these flow regimes, Langston et al. (2015, Earth Surf.
 Process.
 Landfms.) concluded that greater water delivery to the bedrock weathering front was accomplished on north-facing slopes.

 Weathering front advance into fresh rock: Two boundaries are important in the interface region between the lithosphere and the atmosphere: the lower boundary between fresh rock and weathered rock—the weathering front, and the upper boundary between ground and air—the surface topography.
 While we can measure surface topography in exquisite detail with LiDAR, imaging the deep weathering front is much more difficult.
 Consequently, understanding how the deep weathering front propagates is a frontier in critical zone science.
 Seismic refraction imaging in the Boulder Creek CZO (led by faculty member Anne Sheehan and grad student Kevin Befus) showed that the depth to fresh rock is ~2 m greater under north-facing slopes than under south-facing slopes in Gordon Gulch (Befus et al., 2011).
 The apparent slope-aspect control on weathering front depth (Anderson et al., 2014, Procedia Earth and Planetary Science) has inspired investigation of processes that may be responsible.
-As the weathering depths are on the order of 10 m, and total denudation rates are ~30 m/Myr, the full depth of the weathering profile integrates over a period of ~300,000 years.
+As the weathering depths are on the order of 10 m, and total denudation rates are ~30 m/Myr, the full depth of the weathering profile integrates over a period of ~300,000 years (Foster et al., 2015).
 This timescale implies evolution during Quaternary glacial climates, and consequently I have explored (with Bob Anderson and Greg Tucker) a frost-cracking model for weathering front propagation (Anderson, RS et al., 2013, Earth Surf.
 Process.
 Landfms).
-Analysis of soil pits and shallow rock cores shows minor chemical alteration of the rock, and detectable differences in rock strength by slope aspect (Anderson et al., 2014, Procedia Earth and Planetary Science 10: 28-33).
+Analysis of soil pits and shallow rock cores shows minor chemical alteration of the rock, and detectable differences in rock strength by slope aspect (Anderson et al., 2020).
 More work can be done examining the chemical alteration of rock in Gordon Gulch, particularly with a deep core that would extend into unaltered rock.

 My efforts in Boulder Creek on the erosion-weathering connection are complemented by a collaborative effort with Marin Clark (U Michigan) to examine the role of weathering on rock strength and landslide susceptibility during earthquakes.
 Our initial work was supported by pilot funding from the National Earthquake Hazards Reduction Program (NEHRP grant, 2015).
 We examined weathering depth, rock strength, and weathered character of similarly aged basalt flows across a climate gradient on the Kohala peninsula of the big island of Hawaii.
 We are planning our next steps over the coming year.